Kenneth Wayne Singleton

 - Born June 10, 1947 in New York, NY USA

 He holds the record for hits in consecutive at bats, with 10.
-Over the course of three games, Singleton went 4 for 4 twice (on August 26 and 27, 1981) and then hit in his first two at bats in a third game (on August 28) before finally hitting into a double play in his third at bat against Richard Dotson.
+Over the course of three games, Singleton went 4 for 4 twice (on April 26 and 27, 1981) and then hit safely in his first two at bats in a third game (on April 28) before finally hitting into a double play in his third at bat against Richard Dotson.